KlaraMartinsson/BREATHE/README.md

 ### The what is mediation, why meditate and how to meditate pages

 The purpose for the viewers with these pages is to get a better understanding about meditation.
-To get inspired to start living a healtier life style and more knowledge about how they could start with meditation.
+Inspire them to start living a healthier life style and more knowledge about how they could start with meditation.

-- The pages look almost exactly like the same layout as the homepage.
+- The pages have almost the same layout as the homepage.
 The only diffrent is that the main image is a rectangle instead of a circle, to fit in more text.
-- It is easy to read about the information in the image becuase of the contrasts colors with orange and white.
+- It is easy to read about the information in the image because of the contrast colors with orange and white.

 ![About meditation pages](assets/readme-images/about-meditation-pages.jpg)

 ### The questions page

 This section involves the most frequently asked questions about meditation.
-Its purpose is so that the users dont feel wierd or diffrent when starting with meditation.
+Its purpose is to make the users secure and not feel wierd or diffrent when starting with meditation.
 The page layout looks like the other webpages about meditation.

 ## The start now page